sneha-md/webcommunication/README.md

 # webcommunication
-A python package to create channels and communicate via Slack using API and send emails using MIME.
+A python package to create channels and communicate via Slack using API.